hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 Manages a Network Connection Monitor.

-~> **NOTE:** Any Network Connection Monitor resource created with API versions 2019-06-01 or earlier (v1) are now incompatible with terraform which now only supports v2.
+~> **NOTE:** Any Network Connection Monitor resource created with API versions 2019-06-01 or earlier (v1) are now incompatible with Terraform, which now only supports v2.

 ## Example Usage